TylerTemp/SaintsField/README.md

 *   `bool searchable = false`: allow search in the list/array
 *   `int numberOfItemsPerPage = 0`: how many items per page by default. `<=0` means no paging
-*   `bool delayedSearch = false`: when `true`, delay the search until you hit enter or blur the search field
+*   [IMGUI] `bool delayedSearch = false`: when `true`, delay the search until you hit enter or blur the search field
 *   `string extraSearch = null`: set a callback function to use your custom search.
 If not match, use the default search.
 *   `string overrideSearch = null`: set a callback function as a custom search.
 When present, ignore `extraSearch` and default search.

+`delayedSearch` only works for IMGUI.
+For UI Toolkit, it already has a debounced search, which means:

+*   When input anything, it'll wait for 0.6 seconds for next input, then perform the actual searching
+*   You can always use `Enter` to search immediately

 ```csharp
 // Please ensure you already have SaintsEditor enabled in your project before trying this example